kamal21087/outsmart_gem/README.md

 1. Clone the repository
 2. Install all dependencies: `npm run install`
 3. Update you `.env` in the `server` directory based on the `.env.example`
+4. Build the application: `npm run build`
-4. Start the development server: `npm run start:dev`
+5. Start the development server: `npm run start:dev`

 ## Test
 -Run the application locally